Founder's Log

 The engineer we eventually hired was working at a mid-size defense contractor, not actively job-seeking, and invisible to every recruiter who searched LinkedIn for "UVM."
 They found us through a former colleague who knew we were looking.
 That's not a talent pipeline — that's luck.

 That's why I built ShawSilicon.
-Every engineer on our platform is verified by AI that understands what it actually means to close timing on production silicon.
+Each engineer on ShawSilicon is verified on what it actually means to close timing on production silicon.
 Because the next project shouldn't die waiting for a recruiter to learn what UVM stands for.